20 Best Things to Do in Nerja (A Local’s Guide)

 - And of course snacks!

-12. Spend the day at Aquavelis
+13. Spend the day at Aquavelis

 22 minutes drive from Nerja, Aquavelis guarantees a fun half or full day out with friends or family.
-Going to a waterpark is one of the best things to do in Costa del Sol during summer.
+Going to a waterpark is one of the best things to do in Costa del Sol during the summer.

-Aquavelis has some incredible water attractions like the Kamikaze, a slide that goes 80 meters down at a very high speed, the multi-racer in which you can compete with your family or friends, and the wave pool.
+Aquavelis has some incredible water attractions like the Kamikaze, a slide that goes 80 meters down at a very high speed, the multi-racer, in which you can compete with your family or friends, and the wave pool.

 It’s definitely one of the top things to do with kids in Nerja.